stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 processing one pixel every clock cycle.

 10. Scrolling down into the Utilization Estimates, observe that the number of BRAMs required has doubled.
 This is due to the default dataflow ping-pong buffering.

     <p align="center">
     <img src ="./images/lab2/Figure16.png">
     </p>
     <p align = "center">
     <i>Resource estimate with DATAFLOW directive applied</i>
     </p>

-* When DATAFLOW optimization is performed, memory buffers are automatically inserted between the functions to ensure the next function can begin operation before the previous function has finished.
+* When **DATAFLOW** optimization is performed, memory buffers are automatically inserted between the functions to ensure the next function can begin operation before the previous function has finished.
 The default memory buffers are ping-pong buffers sized to fully accommodate the largest producer or consumer array.
-* Vivado HLS allows the memory buffers to be the default ping-pong buffers or FIFOs.
+* Vivado HLS allows the memory buffers to be the default **ping-pong** buffers or **FIFOs**.
 Since this design has data accesses which are fully sequential, FIFOs can be used.
 Another advantage to using FIFOs is that the size of the FIFOs can be directly controlled (not possible in ping-pong buffers where random accesses are allowed).